Tova-Osborne/meet/README.md

 * Given the user is looking at all events (i.e. no city has been selected)
 * When the application is in the chart view
 * Then the user should see an aggregation of the number of events in each city

+# Architecture

+Meet app uses AWS Lambda to handle authentication via Oauth2, API methods to get information from the Google Calendar API and post information to the user's calendar.